muslax/overcrack/README.markdown

 ![](archive-calendar.png)

-By default Overcrack use the new `overcrack.php` as main template.
-This template demonstrate the yearly archive pages and calendar-like format in presenting archives links.
+By default Overcrack use the new `overcrack.php` template which will add yearly archive pages.

 ## Additional installation info